wadizaatour/wadizaatour/README.md

 **More About me**

-A professional **Lead frontend engineer** with a commitment and experience of developing innovative and creative software solutions.
+A professional **Frontend engineer** with a commitment and experience of developing innovative and creative software solutions.
 I spent the past few years implementing strategies to migrate legacy web application to a modern stack.
 I am involved in all aspects from coding, scalability, performance, testing, API optimization, user experience as well as the developemnt experience.
 My success records in frontend developerment has a resulted a massive impact on the current orgranisation and I am open to a new challenges!